OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/environment-setup.md

 To run the original Silverlight application you will likely need the following software:

-- [Visual Studio 2015](https://visualstudio.microsoft.com/vs/older-downloads/).
+- [Visual Studio 2015](https://visualstudio.microsoft.com/vs/older-downloads/) (or [here](https://stackoverflow.com/questions/44290672/how-to-download-visual-studio-community-edition-2015-not-2017)).
 This is the most recent version of Visual Studio that officially supported Silverlight.

 - [Silverlight 5 SDK](https://web.archive.org/web/20190126163602if_/http://download.microsoft.com/download/3/A/3/3A35179D-5C87-4D0A-91EB-BF5FEDC601A4/sdk/silverlight_sdk.exe)